Ministry Education Scholarships

 The Helen and Richard Brown Endowment for Pastoral Scholarships

 The Helen and Richard Brown Endowment for Pastoral Scholarships derive from a generous gift received in the 1990s, designated to support pastoral ministry in the United Church of Christ.
 Since its inception, the gift of $5 million has provided over $250,000 annually to UCC Conferences, seminaries, and global partners, providing individual scholarships for seminarians and sponsorships for continuing education events.
-Please note: The Helen and Richard Brown Endowment for Pastoral Scholarships are administered at United Church Funds.
-Please do NOT contact the United Church of Christ for information about the Brown Endowment Scholarship or Continuing Education grants.
+Please note: The Helen and Richard Brown Endowment for Pastoral Scholarships is administered at United Church Funds.
+For information about the Brown Endowment Scholarship, please contact United Church Funds at firstname.lastname@example.org.
+Please do not contact the United Church of Christ.
 Application.

 The Cannon Endowment Scholarship